 Moetion Films is an award-winning, animation company based in Galway led by Moe Honan and Siún Ní Raghallaigh.
 The company was named Producer of the Year 2016 at Cartoon Movie for its debut feature Two by Two – Ooops The Ark has Gone screened in thousands of cinemas across Europe and sold out worldwide.
 The company develops and produces high-end animation for cinema and TV.
 It also provides voice recording, dubbing, scripting and production services for a range of international clients.
 Two By Two – Ooops!
 The Ark Has Gone was winner of the Grand Prix of Kinder Jurors 2015 and Kineko, the International Children’s Film Festival.

-Monster Entertainment led by chair Andrew Fitzpatrick is a brand management company which develops entertainment brands and distributes them worldwide to more than 180 countries.
-Shows it has worked on include include I’m a Creepy Crawly, I’m a Dinosaur, I’m an Animal, I’m a Monster, The Travels of a Young Marco Polo and Rockabye Island and it also sells animation series widely on behalf of Irish production companies.
+Established in 1998, Monster Entertainment led by chair Andrew Fitzpatrick is a brand management company which develops entertainment brands and distributes them worldwide to 193 countries countries.
+Shows it has produced or co-produced include I’m a Creepy Crawly, I’m a Dinosaur, I’m an Animal, I’m a Monster, The Travels of a Young Marco Polo and Rockabye Island and it also sells animation series widely on behalf of Irish production companies.